jdodgen/home-broker/README.md

 </pre>
 ## Hardware requirements
 SBC  pretty much anything that can run Linux<br>
-with RJ45 to connect to the home router<br>
+with RJ45 to connect to the home router, it is a server and not designed to be WiFi<br>
 and a USB port for the zigbee dongle
 ## Current development system:
 - Raspbian linux<br>